10 Family Glamping Ideas: How to Camp in Comfort with Kids

 We’ve done both, and they each have their perks.

-Create a Cozy Family Setup
+3. Create a Cozy Family Glamping Setup That Feels Like Home

-Family-Friendly Outdoor Dining
+4. Family-Friendly Outdoor Dining

 To keep meals stress-free, we prep ahead as much as possible.
 On our Fort Wilderness trip, I created a full week’s worth of breakfasts, lunches, dinners, and snacks.
 Each day’s menu was written out and posted on the RV fridge using magnets (which were also perfect for family notes and reminders).